Floe-Project/Floe/docs/src/packages/install-packages.md

 Alternatively, you can manually install libraries and presets by extracting the ZIP file into the correct folders.

-1. Extract the package ZIP file (floe.zip).
+1. Extract the package ZIP file.
 1. Open Floe.
 1. Open the Preferences panel using the gear icon at the top.
 1. Open the Folders tab.